reswitched/libtransistor/README.md

 (gdb)
 ```
 ## Debian/Ubuntu Info
-On Debian Sid at least it's necessary to install the packages python-pyelftools nd python-lz4.
+On Debian Sid at least it's necessary to install the packages python-pyelftools and python-lz4.
 Also it is necessary to install llvm by adding the correct ppa from http://apt.llvm.org/ note that you will also need to install the correct key which can be found further down on the page.